jpegleg/morpho-web-lt/README.md

 of the main TLS is with rustls.

 The other difference from morpho-web with morpho-web-lt is that we bind port 3443 instead of 443.
-This facilities non-root users binding the port, which we'll use on on the FreeBSD compute nodes.
+This facilities non-root users binding the port.

 ## Compiling with cross

 To compile for multiple architectures, we'll use `cargo cross`.
 Of course it can be compiled normally as well.

+## Project bobcat

+See https://github.com/jpegleg/project-bobcat regarding small scale, low power, BSD deployments.